-FIGURE 8: COMPOSITE TEST RESULTS FROM 20X20 GRID TEST OF A 0.001" TOLERANCE BETWEEN THE KEY AND PVS limited its range of motion and prevented it from moving to the desired location when commanded to do so by the Matlab program, which significantly impacted the results of some of the tests.
+Fig. 7 Test results from 12 × 12 grid test of a 0.001" tolerance between the key and SS PVS that is used to measure the voltage from the PVS sensor would often emit a significant amount of electronic noise.
+This noise would cause the voltage values from the sensor to fluctuate to a degree that prevented the MATLAB program from discerning between a successful and an unsuccessful insertion test, leading to inaccurate results.
+Second, additional error stemmed from a breakdown of the linear, multi-axis stage that was used to move the pin to different points.
+The malfunction of the stage limited its range of motion and prevented it from moving to the desired location when commanded to do so by the MATLAB program, which significantly impacted the results of some of the tests.
 The malfunctioning stage was replaced with a new, identical stage and testing continued.
 Lastly, it is important to note that the keys inserted into the PVS are COTS high precision cylinders with notionally known dimensions.
 Unfortunately, the cylinder contains a very small chamfer at the cylindrical edges.
-This chamfer feature likely resulted in several additional boundary test points being successful, as opposed to failing, since this chamfer would allow the pin to 'slide in' if the pin was slightly out of tolerance.
+This chamfer feature likely resulted in several additional boundary test points being successful, as opposed to failing, since this chamfer would allow the pin to "slide in" if the pin was slightly out of tolerance.